one-line descendancy 1

 children of Clement and Elizabeth Briggs:

-sources for vital records: His death date is estimated from his will being probated on 24 October 1650.
-Regarding his first marriage, Plymouth Colony Records (PCR) state that Rev. Thomas Stoughton was fined on 1 March 1630/1631 for marrying Clement and Joan.
-Would this happen if they had not published their intentions?
+vital records sources: His death date is estimated from his the date of his estate inventory.
+Regarding his first marriage, Plymouth Colony Records (PCR) state that Rev. Thomas Stoughton was fined on 1 March 1630/31 for marrying Clement and Joan.

 1. PCR, 29 August 1638.